• Skip to primary navigation

 Lentil: I use red lentil aka masoor dal or musur dal for this tok dal recipe.

-Red lentil or masoor dal
+Red lentil or masoor dal in a bowl

 Mango: Raw or green mango is another key ingredient of this dish.
 You can use any raw mango variety for this.